Explaining the Climate Change Hoax (and why the Paris Accords was a faux)

 Could this be considered another form of globalism, control at the expense of nationalistic independence and individual rights?
 Perhaps.

-If these Accords and Regulations were to target the real problems...
-Methane gas created by the meat industry, plastic rising to toxic levels in the oceans and becoming invasive in all our food sources emanating from the oceans, chemical toxicity in our sources of drinking water becoming an epic catastrophe in the making...
+If these Accords and Regulations were to target the real and controllable man made problems...
+Methane gas and over grazing created by the meat industry, plastic rising to toxic levels in the oceans and becoming invasive in all our food sources, chemical toxicity in our sources of drinking water becoming an epic catastrophe in the making...
 I would be backing them 100%, but instead their focus is on 'carbon footprints' and 'taxing' those they say are responsible for it.

 There is a better approach to addressing the matter of 'global climate change' rather than the campaign of mass hysteria being promoted by the mainstream media, much of academia, and many of the special interest groups that stand to profit from their “doom and gloom” pandemonium.
 The best solutions for preserving our environment will come from private enterprise that truly drives innovation, new technology, and truth in education, rather than indoctrination and efforts to squash all individualism in an effort to create a global collectivism.

-Climate change occurs, no doubt, the earth has a pretty consistent history of it that can be traced back, that has to do with all sorts of things from the Earth's rotation to its tilt to shifts in the continents to what life forms are predominant in the oceans, etc. etc. but there are plenty who realize that once you look at all the facts, its pretty clear mankind has had, and is having far less impact than 'climate change fanatics' would like to believe.
+Climate change occurs, no doubt, the earth has a pretty consistent history of it that can be traced back, that has to do with all sorts of things from the Earth's rotation and shifting tilt to what life forms are predominant in the oceans.
+The biggest factor of them all, one that can be shown to coincide with temperatures rising and lowering on earth for centuries, is the Sun itself.
+There are plenty of people who realize that once you look at all the facts, its pretty clear mankind has had, and is having far less impact than 'climate change fanatics' would like to believe.

-When you collect evidence of carbon dioxide levels found in the air during any given time, or consider the volcanic hotbed that the entire region known as 'Yellowstone Park' is known for, there are a variety of things which could have had an incalculable effect on the Northern American continent (and any glaciers there), there is reason enough to believe there could be plenty of other explanations for what clearly was a flood of such enormous magnitude that it carved its way through half the continent leaving evidence as shown above, and such as the Grand Canyon.
+It is said that all of North America was under a giant glacier hundreds of feet tall, and that practically overnight (months, years) something caused it to melt away.
+When you consider the volcanic hotbed that the entire region known as 'Yellowstone Park' is known to be, or the various meteor theories, there are a variety of things which could have had an incalculable effect on the Northern American continent (and any glaciers there), there is reason enough to believe more than a few of the explanations for what clearly was a flood of such enormous magnitude that it carved its way through half the continent leaving evidence as such as the Grand Canyon.

-That is being debated by those more interested in historical accuracies than myself.
-But that seems to give a lot of credit to mankind, to say he nearly destroyed himself and did destroy his civilization as it was some 12,000 years ago, and is doing it all over again today.
+The 'what caused it' is being debated by those more interested in historical accuracies than myself.
+But it would seem to give a lot of credit to mankind, to say he nearly destroyed himself, and did destroy his civilization as it was some 12,000 years ago, and is doing it all over again today.

-Personally I believe a bigger threat to the world right now is cows, and the meat industry, more than man's carbon footprint.
+Personally I believe a bigger threat to the world right now is our industrial efforts in the meat industry, we have felled more forest area to create grazing area for our hundreds of millions of cows, sheep and goats than for any other reason in the last 100 years.
 This according to plenty of studies which can be found in various articles, videos, etc.. as can be seen here in this short (5 min) video:

-Of course we are the ones raising cows and slaughtering them in horrific rates and inhumane conditions, which causes the problem, if we all ate more salads and less cows, we would not only be healthier, we would be helping cure 'global warming'.
+Of course we are the ones raising cows and slaughtering them in horrific rates and inhumane conditions, which means man is indeed the cause of the problem.
+If we all ate more salads and less cows, we would not only be healthier, we would be helping cure 'global warming'.

 This next video lumps many of the issues together, methane being their biggest concern, this is a Princeton production no less.
 It points out clearly (IMO) that the biggest threat to our futures is the increasing production of methane levels in our atmosphere (hello meat industry!) and the threat of the frozen methane pockets under the oceans escaping into the atmosphere.